 If you have ever seen commercials, broadcast news reports, or watched sports scores on television channels, you would have come across lower thirds in action.
-Although ‘lower thirds’ (or L3s) are on the screen only for a few seconds, there’s much more to it than what meets the eyes.
+Although ‘lower thirds’ (or L3s) are on the screen only for a few seconds, there’s much more to it than what meets the eye.

-For better understanding, we’ve put together a detailed, one-stop guide for you to understand about lower thirds better.
+For better understanding, we’ve put together a detailed, one-stop guide for you to understand lower thirds better.

 Lower thirds are a combination of text and graphic overlays placed in the lower half of your video.
 Lower thirds are a great way to give viewers more information and context about what they’re watching without interrupting their viewing experience.

 This placement is well known because it lets filmmakers and videographers convey essential contextual information without distracting a viewer’s attention from the frame.

 Lower thirds can also include graphical elements like images, logos, shading, or boxes.
 Most lower thirds that you see today also have animated text effects with attractive backgrounds.

 Typically, the text is white and includes a nice drop shadow to make the words clear and easier to read.
 Lower thirds can display many things from important graphics such as logos to additional info like a brand name or documentary title.

 When used correctly, lower third graphics should supplement the key visuals, giving viewers added context.
 This context can include details like - a name, location, or any other essential nuggets of information.
 Lower thirds are a compelling and valuable filmmaking feature.